 Are you posting blog updates about opening a new location, recapping a community service project, or announcing an industry event?
 Why not take those posts and turn them into a press release?
 Not every blog post will pique the interest of local or trade publication journalist.
 Look for an angle in posts that may make a great news story:

-- New location: talk about the impact of the new location on the community — job creation, benefit to other area businesses, etc.
+- New location: talk about the impact of the new location on the community — job creation, the benefit to other area businesses, etc.

 - Industry event: talk about how your event will cover key topics that are important to your industry colleagues and customers and highlight key contributors and speakers.